 Fred Hutchinson Cancer Research Center’s in-house expertise puts world-class technologies at your fingertips.
 Through Shared Resources, investigators in the Fred Hutch/University of Washington Cancer Consortium and at external academic and industry organizations can access cutting-edge services tailored to their specific research goals, including novel assay development or early access to new technologies.

-Our 14 Shared Resources core facilities offer investigators dozens of specialized scientific services and access to the latest equipment and tools.
+Our 14 Shared Resources cores offer investigators dozens of specialized scientific services and access to the latest equipment and tools.
 The cores’ expert staff assist with experimental design, collaborate on project planning, create customized tests and software, provide data analysis, ensure regulatory compliance, and deliver hundreds of hours of training to researchers each year.

 In addition to our work within our Cancer Consortium, Shared Resources cultivates partnerships with external institutions and clients in academia and industry.
 We’re proud to offer scientists and biotechnology partners around the country the opportunity to access our scientific services in support of their basic, translational or clinical research.

 — Steve Stadum, Executive Vice President and COO